 Child & Youth Programs strives to strengthen the practice of engagement through continuous program improvement.
-As a component of that philosophy, Navy CYP believes family relations are an essential component of quality child care, the CYP and the military community.
-Our programs promote engagement by inviting family members to share interests, talents, abilities, knowledge, and skills as inclined.
-There are a myriad of opportunities available for parent participation throughout the year from participating on the Parent Involvement Board (PIB) to assisting on field trips or during a CYP event.
+As a component of that philosophy, Navy CYP believes family relations are an essential component of quality child care, the CYP and the

+nilitary community.
+Our programs promote engagement by inviting family members to share interests, talents, abilities, nowledge, and skills as inclined.
+There are a myriad of opportunities available for parent participation throughout the year from articipating on the Parent Involvement Board (PIB) to assisting on field trips or during a CYP event.

 Please check the activities that you might be interested in participating in.
 Or, add other skills and talents that you would like to contribute to our CYP program!

-- □ PIB Chairperson
+☐ PIB Chairperson

-- Program PIB Representative
+□ Program PIB Representative

-- □ Field Trip Volunteer
+☐ Field Trip Volunteer

+□ Participating in Activities

-- □ Attending a CYP sponsored parent education event
+☐ Attending a CYP sponsored parent education event

-- Making educational materials
+☐ Making educational materials

-- □ Reading books to children
+☐ Reading books to children

+☐ Assisting with meal time and having conversations with the children

-- □ Assisting with projects such as art projects or carpentry/building projects
+☐ Assisting with projects such as art projects or carpentry/building projects

-- Creating bulletin board displays
+☐ Creating bulletin board displays

-- □ Facilitating or assisting with special activities like planting and maintaining a garden
+$\hfill \Box$ Facilitating or assisting with special activities like planting and maintaining a gard en

-- □ Volunteering as a Youth Sports and Fitness Coach
+☐ Volunteering as a Youth Sports and Fitness Coach

 Other:

-Parent Signature
+Parent Signature Date